Genetic and anthropology studies on Filipinos: Haplogroup Q-M242

 A 2011 study found that the Y-DNA of 2 out of 64 sampled Filipino males belonged to Haplogroup Q-M242, which has its highest frequency among Native Americans, Asian Siberians, and in Central Asians.
 Coincidentally, it is in a similar percentage to the previously mentioned National Geographic study, which stated that 2% of the population is Native American.

-Mitochondrial DNA haplogroups

-From India

-The Indian Mitochondrial DNA haplogroups, M52'58 and M52a are present in the Philippines, suggesting that there was Indian migration to the archipelago starting from the 5th Century AD.

-The integration of Southeast Asia into Indian Ocean trading networks around 2,000 years ago shows some impact, with South Asian genetic signals that are present in the Indonesian archipelago also extending into the Philippines among the Sama-Bajau communities.

-A 2014 genetic study found 10-20% of Cebuano ancestry is attributable to South Asian (Indian) descent, dated to a time when Precolonial Cebu practiced Hinduism.

 Anthropology

 Craniometry

 A Craniometric Racial Graph of Filipinos (using Historical samples and Modern samples) by Matthew C. Go.